nickjackolaisen/BusinessInitiaitive/_posts/corporations/2024-03-26-shareholder_vs_stockholder.md

 **In Germany:**

-The term "aktionär" is used for shareholders in public companies, while "gesellschafter" is used for owners of private companies and LLCs.
+The term "aktionär" is used for shareholders in public companies, while "Gesellschaft" is used for owners of private companies and LLCs.

 **In Japan:**